secusu/secusu/resources/views/bot/empty-text-received.md

-At the moment only plain text can be encrypted.
+Sorry.
+Only plain text is allowed.